RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Today_Reddit_Comment.md

 ODen4D 2020-11-10

 "It's funny how confident they are in america when they know people are either too dumb to work it out or are also nazis."

+&nbsp;

+TAV63 2022-06-27

+"The problem with this total freedom from the government angle is they also are for stopping women from deciding what to do with their bodies.
+You can't be anti-choice and then for total freedom."